Affiliate links on Android Authority may earn us a commission. Learn more.

-Google Nest Hub Max supports Google Duo video calling
+Google Nest Hub Max supports Google Duo and Zoom video calling

 Google Nest Hub Max doubles as a security camera

-Perfect for a small room (or even an office?), the Google Nest Hub Max allows you to remotely monitor what’s going on from the Nest app.
-Just like the Nest Cam, you can see event history, enable Home/Away Assist, and even get notifications if motion is detected.
-The Hub Max is also compatible with the Nest Aware subscription service, letting you get continuous video recording and more.
+Thanks to its camera, the Nest Hub Max lets you monitor a room via the Nest app.
+Just like a Nest Cam (above), you can see event history, enable Home/Away Assist, and get notifications if motion is detected.
+The Max is also compatible with Nest’s Aware subscription service, which offers continuous video recording and more.
 For obvious reasons, sans camera, the standard Nest Hub can’t monitor any security.

 Get a more personalized experience with Face Match

-Personalization isn’t anything new to Google’s smart displays and speakers, but the camera takes things a bit further.
-The new Face Match feature on the Nest Hub Max recognizes you and provides a more personalized experience that shows just the information that matters to you such as your messages, reminders, schedule, music/video recommendations, and so forth.
+Personalization isn’t new to Google’s smart displays and speakers, but a camera takes things a bit further.
+The Face Match feature on the Nest Hub Max recognizes you and provides a more personalized experience, showing only the information that matters to you, such as your messages, reminders, appointments, music/video recommendations, and so forth.
 Google says that no Face Match data is uploaded to its servers beyond the initial setup.

 Look ma, no hands!

 Here’s something else a camera helps with.
-The Google Nest Hub Max adds a new Quick Gestures feature, letting you pause and resume media just by looking at it and raising your hand.
-This is perfect for those situations where the noise in the room is so loud that Google Assistant can’t hear you (this happens to me a TON with my Google Home).
+The Google Nest Hub Max includes a Quick Gestures feature, letting you pause and resume media just by looking at it and raising your hand.
+This is perfect for situations when noise is too loud for Google Assistant to hear you, and/or when your hands are messy and you’d rather not smear the screen.

 A bigger, better display makes for a better entertainment experience

-A sound experience that’s a bit closer to the Google Home Max
+A sound experience that’s a bit closer to the Nest Audio